 L.A.
-Lakers Could Trade D’Angelo Russell, PG to Reunite With Simmons, Embiid?
+Lakers Could Trade D’Angelo Russell, PG To Reunite With Simmons, Embiid?

 Similar to Russell, this is not the first time Okafor was connected to the Lakers.
 His name has been dragged to the trade rumor mill numerous times and Los Angeles is always a potential destination for him.

-Okafor will fill a need for the Lakers and that is a talented player at the no. 5 position.
+Okafor will fill a need for the Lakers and that is a talented player at the No. 5 position.
 The Sixer Sense said in its report that Johnson is a fan of the 21-year-old and this may be enough for the purple and gold franchise to chase him in the off-season.

 The Lakers already have centers in Ivica Zubac, Timofey Mozgov, Tarik Black, and at times Thomas Robinson.
 They are all decent defenders but none of them has the potential or can score like Okafor.
-As of this moment, the closest is Zubac who is a rookie and showed flashes of greatness in a few outings this season.
+As of this moment, the closest is Zubac, who is a rookie and showed flashes of greatness in a few outings this season.

 A Lakers trade involving Russell remains a probability, with the franchise aiming to rebuild.
 For now, it is unknown where he ends up or if the organization wants to part ways with him.